• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

 We all have comfort foods, right?
-For me, that would be fresh, tangy sourdough bread that has been grilled for sandwiches or baked into a delicious Sourdough Breakfast Strata…..
+For me, that would be fresh, tangy sourdough bread that has been grilled for sandwiches or baked into this delicious breakfast strata.

 It all started back when I was in college and I tried my first Frisco Burger, I was hooked on the unique flavor and texture of sourdough bread.